-The pay period for Falls County shall be a semi-monthly pay period with the pay period dates established by the Commissioners' Court.
+The pay period for Falls County shall be a semi-monthly pay period with the pay period dates being the 15th day of each month for hours worked between the 1st day and the 15th day and the last day of each month for hours worked between the 16th day and the last day, such established by the Commissioners' Court.
 If a payday falls on a holiday or a weekend, paychecks shall be issued on the last workday immediately preceding the holiday or weekend.